defenxor/dsiem-rs/docs/ti_vuln_plugins.md

 ## About Vulnerability Lookup Plugin

-Vulnerability lookup plugin is a Rust crate that implements the following trait:
+Vulnerability lookup plugin is a Rust mod that implements the following trait:

 ```rust
 #[async_trait]